MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 | A5 |16 v-cores |8 cores, 50GB RAM |8 cores |60 per second |2,401-4,800 |
 | A6 |32 v-cores |16 cores, 100GB RAM |16 cores |120 per second |4,801-9600 |

-For more details, see [Embedded analytics capacity planning whitepaper](https://aka.ms/pbiewhitepaper).

-With Power BI Embedded capacities (A SKUs), you cannot access Power BI content with a FREE Power BI license.
+**_With A SKUs, you cannot access Power BI content with a FREE Power BI license._**

 Using embed tokens with PRO licenses are intended for development testing, so the number of embed tokens a Power BI master account can generate is limited.
 You must purchase a dedicated capacity for embedding in a production environment.
 There is no limit on how many embed tokens you can generate with a dedicated capacity.
 Go to [Available Features](https://docs.microsoft.com/rest/api/power-bi/availablefeatures/getavailablefeatures) to check the usage value that indicates the current embedded usage in percentage.
 The usage amount is based per master account.

+For more details, see [Embedded analytics capacity planning whitepaper](https://aka.ms/pbiewhitepaper).

 ### Assign an app workspace to a dedicated capacity